firehawkvfx/firehawk/README.md

 ### Udemy:

 - Mastering Ansible
-- Deploying to AWS with Ansible and Terraform - linux academy.
+- Deploying to AWS with Ansible and Terraform - Linux Academy.

 ### Books: